Table of Contents

 How to Process Invoices in Accounts Payable?

 Before reimbursing the vendor, the AP division must establish guidelines and invoicing procedures to follow.
-Manual mistakes may be avoided by strictly adhering to these rules and maintaining tight control over the invoicing process.
+The repetitive manual tasks and mistakes may be avoided by strictly adhering to these rules and maintaining tight control over invoicing.

 The primary activities involved in an automated system are outlined below.